KetherineWang/startup/notes.md

     - The attacker can then make requests for sensitive data, monitor activity, and steal credentials.
     - The example below shows how the `img` element can be used to launch an attach as soon as the page is loaded.
         - `<img src="bogus.png" onerror="console.log('All your base are belong to us')" />`
-    - If we are inject HTML, make sure that it cannot be manipulated by a user.
+    - If we are to inject HTML, make sure that it cannot be manipulated by a user.
     - Common injection paths include HTML input controls, URL parameters, and HTTP headers.
-    - Either sanitize any HTML that contains variables, or simply use DOM manipulation functions instead of using `innerHTML`.
+    - Either sanitize any HTML that contains variables or simply use DOM manipulation functions instead of using `innerHTML`.
 - Event Listeners
-    - All DOM elements suppot the ability to attach a function that gets called when an event occurs on the element.
+    - All DOM elements support the ability to attach a function that gets called when an event occurs on the element.
-    - These functions are called event listenders.
+    - These functions are called event listeners.
     - Below is an example of an event listener that gets called when an element gets clicked.
         - `const submitDataEl = document.querySelector('#submitData');`
         - `submitDataEl.addEventListener('click', function (event) {`